d1sp4r3/Discord-VK-RPC-Server/README.md

 If you'd like, you can fix them via a fork.
 However, I'm no longer maintaining this project, so you'll have to fix any bugs and issues yourselves =)

+You need to change the API key and run this by using npx tsx app.ts

 Client:
 https://github.com/d1sp4r3/Discord-VK-RPC-Client-Browser-Extension